Kirtibg/Course-Registration-Website/README.md

 ### Install

    - Clone/download the project from the link: https://github.com/Kirtibg/Course-Registration
-   - In the terminal, go to the directory where the extracted folder is saved
+   - Using command promt, navigate to the directory where the project is saved.
-   - Open the prject folder
+   - Open the pr0ject folder
    - Now install the following modules using commands:

      $ npm install express